ITR-4 Online Filing Enabled for AY 2026-27: Presumptive Tax Checklist

 Official position to keep in mind

-The official AY 2026-27 materials describe ITR-4 for eligible resident individuals, HUFs, and firms using presumptive taxation under specified sections, subject to exclusions.
+The Income Tax Department's AY 2026-27 materials describe ITR-4 as available to eligible resident individuals, HUFs, and firms adopting presumptive taxation under specified sections, subject to exclusions set out in the form instructions.

 | Reference | Link |